steveclarke/mcp-superthread-plus/README.md

 - 💬 **Collaboration** - Thread discussions on cards and pages with comments
 - 🔍 **Search** - Find anything across all entities
 - 🎯 **Meeting Notes** - Manage meeting notes and transcriptions

+## ⚠️ Important: Pre-Release Software

+**This is very much a work in progress.** Please read this carefully before using:

+- **Interim Solution:** Superthread has an [official MCP server](https://api.superthread.com/mcp) which they're actively developing.
+Our goal is to provide a more complete toolset with full read/write API access until their official server expands.
+We are **not** trying to replace their official server—we're confident they're building it out—we just wanted more comprehensive functionality now.
+This is something to use in the meantime.

+- **Not Production-Ready:** This server is not yet at version 1.0 and should be used with caution.
+It may never reach version 1.0 as Superthread continues to expand their official MCP server.

+- **Unofficial & Independent:** This is a community project and is not officially affiliated with or endorsed by Superthread.

+- **Direct API Passthrough:** This server makes direct API calls to the Superthread API and returns all data exactly as received.
+We do not perform any caching, data reduction, or transformation.
+This means responses can be large and may impact performance.

+- **Use at Your Own Risk:** While we've taken reasonable security precautions, this is experimental software.
+Test thoroughly in non-critical environments before relying on it for important workflows.

+- **Limited Support:** This is a community project maintained in spare time.
+Issues and pull requests are welcome.

+**Bottom line:** If you need something stable and production-ready, wait for Superthread's official solution.
+If you need functionality now and understand the risks, this server aims to help bridge the gap.

 ## Installation